dgmstuart/swing-out-london/app/views/info/about/_about_swingoutlondon.md

 ### 4. Comprehensive

-We try class and every social dancing opportunity within certain criteria: see our
+We try to list every class and every social dancing opportunity within certain
+criteria: see our
 [Listings Policy](/listings_policy) for details.

 Swing dancing in London